darthur2/darthur2.github.io/_posts/2021-04-14-newbery-lda.md

 <figcaption>

-This was pretty much how Amazon responded to me the second I started scraping book descriptions
+Amazon to me the very instant I thought about scraping book descriptions on there.

 </figcaption>